olexandr-konovalov/gnu/README.md

 of integers with `NrSmallGroups` is not straightforward, since GAP enters a break loop when the library of groups of order n is not available.
 Also, these data are accessible only from within the working GAP installation.
-Next, users who calculate new values of gnu(n) have no easy way to share their data to make them accessible to others.
-Furthermore, there is no provenance of the data, i.e. storing who calculated them and when, using which hardware and which versions of GAP and relevant packages, and how much memory and runtime were needed.
-These missing details also hinder verification of the results, since one does not know in advance which resources should be dedicated to rerun the experiment.
-Also, a researcher who wants to calculate all groups of a given order with `ConstructAllGroups` does not know how much time this may take and whether someone else had already attempted this calculation.
+Next, users who calculate new values of gnu(n) have no easy ways to share their data with others and record provenance details, i.e. who calculated them and when, using which hardware and which versions of GAP and relevant packages, and how much memory and runtime were needed.
+These missing details hinder verification of the results, while it will be useful to have them easily available to cross-check calculations using different approaches, to check the correctness and performance of new implementations that may emerge in the future, and to check that future versions of GAP do not break these calculations.
+Also, they may be useful for researchers who wants to calculate all groups of a given order with `ConstructAllGroups` and are interested to know in advance how much time it may take and whether someone else had already attempted this calculation.

 The Gnu package addresses these problems by:
 - Providing uniform access to the calculation of gnu(n) using a single function.